dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

+* All instance variables defined in an Angular 2 component are visible to the template for that component.

-* These variables will be referenced in the template statements for the button and the input element.
+* As you've seen, the HTML template uses `enableButton` and `enableInput` when displaying the button and input field, respectively.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}